 - Can address sleep disordered breathing and its symptoms

-With Healthy Start, we can ensure that your child’s teeth come in straight and develop a beautiful smile from the beginning, without the need for braces.
+With Healthy Start in Columbus, OH, we can ensure that your child’s teeth come in straight and develop a beautiful smile from the beginning, without the need for braces.
 This is a fraction of the cost of braces but is covered under the same insurance plans, and if your child already has crooked teeth, their teeth can be straightened within 2-12 months.

 By promoting proper facial development, Healthy Start can ensure your child’s dental arches expand naturally, without the need for extractions or other aggressive interventions.
 And because the system starts early (as young as age 2), it is able to work passively during sleep or during brief periods while awake.
 There is also a brief period of active wear for the device that stimulates development of the teeth and jaw.